scloud19/SECipedia/Linux/Linux Basics/Linux.md

 		enter - advance 1 line
 		q - leave file
 			commands are based on vi
-	head FILE - output the top portion of a file
-		-n NUMBER_OF_LINES (applies for tail too)
+	head FILE - output the top portion of a file/stream -8 shows 8 lines (applies for tail too)
+			Can change this number to whatever you want

+		+9
+			Print all lines starting at line 9

-	tail FILE - output the ending of file
+	tail FILE - output the ending of file/stream
 		-f FILENAME
 			displays data being written in real time ls